bearmannl/bearmannl.github.io/2024/07/21/co-source-renaming/index.md

 ## Source Code Sharing Strategies
 So what are source code sharing strategies anyway?
 Glad you asked! :point_down:

 Source code sharing strategies refer to the various methods and practices used to distribute and collaborate on software code.
 These strategies determine who can access the code, how it can be modified, and the level of transparency involved.
-Understanding these strategies is crucial for organizations to effectively manage their software development processes and foster collaboration :handshake: & innovation :lightbulb:.
+Understanding these strategies is crucial for organizations to effectively manage their software development processes and foster collaboration :handshake: & innovation :bulb:.

 ### Types of Source Code Sharing Strategies
 1. **Open Source**: This strategy allows anyone to view, modify, and distribute the code.
 It promotes transparency and community collaboration.
 Popular examples include Linux and Apache.
 More about Open Source can be found [here on Wikipedia](https://en.wikipedia.org/wiki/Open-source-software_movement).